 Eligibility Criteria

-TES projects must be compliant with IPMVP Option A, B, or C. For Option C consideration, the project should save more than 10% of peak demand for electricity.
+TES projects must be compliant with IPMVP Option A, B, or C. For Option C, the project should save more than 10% of peak demand with 30 minute (or more frequent) interval data.
 For Option B, full M&V of the thermal energy storage system and affected systems is expected.
 For Option A, the assumptions that support monitoring of only key datapoints should be discussed with the EM&V team prior to M&V plan development.
 An M&V plan should be developed when using Options A or B and approved by the EM&V team prior to the conducting of any metering for the project.

 Baseline Condition